 But there are exceptions, such as if you primarily deal online.
 States like Delaware, Nevada, and Wyoming are popular favorites.

 Which state is the best one?

-The reason why I always caution against focusing on states like Delaware is because the great business advantages are not aimed at small businesses.
+The reason why I always caution against focusing on states like Delaware is that great business advantages are not aimed at small businesses.